FancyGuitarist/Projet-vision/README.md

 Enable high-quality photo and video capture by using an iPhone camera as an external capture device.

 ## Overview
-Continuity Camera brings the power of an iPhone device’s camera and image signal processing to the Mac.
+Continuity Camera brings the power of an iPhone's camera and image signal processing to the Mac.
 It lets you use the rear-facing, wide-angle camera of iPhone to support high-quality photo and video capture in your macOS app.
 Continuity Camera also brings advanced features like Center Stage, Portrait mode, and Studio Light to all Mac devices.
 An important part of adopting this feature in your app is supporting automatic camera selection.

 Starting in macOS 13, the operating system remembers the camera that it prefers to use for capture.
-It bases its preference on factors including capture quality, device positioning, and user preference.
+It bases its preference on factors like capture quality, device positioning, and user preference.
 Apps observe the state of the system-preferred camera, and automatically update their camera selection as the value changes.

 The sample app shows you how to access the iPhone camera and microphone, adopt automatic camera selection, and control and observe the state of system video effects.

-- Note: This sample code project is associated with WWDC22 session [10018: Bring Continuity Camera to your macOS app](https://developer.apple.com/wwdc22/10018)
+- Note: This sample code project is associated with WWDC22 session 10018: [Bring Continuity Camera to your macOS app](https://developer.apple.com/wwdc22/10018)

 ## Configure the sample code project
-To run this sample app, you’ll need the following:
+To run this sample app, you need the following:

 - A Mac with macOS 13 beta or later.
-- An iPhone with iOS 16 beta or later.
+- An iPhone XR or later (all iPhone models introduced in 2018 or later) with iOS 16 beta or later.
 - Xcode 14 beta or later.
 - Both devices must be signed into an Apple ID account that uses two-factor authentication.